 Growth: Since Kaiser is invested on a Mutual Fund that earns an average rate of 7% - 10% compounded annually, if you don't get sick and live long enough without getting sick, it can be good as cash.
 Meaning, you can withdraw your money and use for any of your other needs and responsibilities at your old age.
 Now, should you decide to leave your money even after maturity, it will just continue to grow at an average rate of 7% - 10% per annum.

-In essence: Kaiser is a HEALTHCARE, INSURANCE, INVESTMENT + EMERGENCY FUND.
+HEALTHCARE, INSURANCE, INVESTMENT + EMERGENCY FUND.
 It's a 4 in 1 investment vehicle.

 We'll get to the specifics as you read on.